4 Best SmartThings Dashboard Control Panels in 2022

 While I don’t love the idea of paying for yet another subscription plan, 30 dollars a year isn’t so bad.

-My concern however, is that SharpTools decides to increase their subscription pricing at some point, leaving existing customers stuck with the choice of paying up, or losing all the work they’ve done.
+My concern is if SharpTools decides to increase their subscription pricing at some point, leaving existing customers stuck with the choice of paying up or losing all the work they’ve done.

 HousePanel Dashboard

 Let me start by saying, HousePanel is a really cool project.
-It’s completely free and open source, so critiquing it doesn’t feel right.
+It’s completely free and open source, so critiquing it just doesn’t feel right!

 That said, I don’t think it’s worth exploring for the average person.

-The founder himself admits, “HousePanel is considerably more difficult to setup…than ActionTiles”.
-His goal, when creating HousePanel, was to “provide an open source platform that developers can use to create dashboards”.
+The founder himself admits, “HousePanel is considerably more difficult to set up…than ActionTiles”.
+When creating HousePanel, his goal was to “provide an open source platform that developers can use to create dashboards.”

-It’s a cool concept, and it’s impressive what he’s built, but it’s clearly geared towards developers.
+It’s a cool concept, and it’s impressive what he’s built, but it’s clearly geared toward developers.

-The founder even has his own ActionTiles account, and uses it regulary!
+The founder even has his own ActionTiles account, and uses it regularly!

-If you’re a developer however, dig in!
-I’ve always been a fan of open source projects.
+But hey, if you’re a developer, go for it!
+I’ve always been a fan of open-source projects.
 The larger the community, the stronger and more robust the product.

 webCoRE Dashboard

-The last SmartThings dashboard on this list, but certainly not least, is webCoRE.
+The last SmartThings dashboard on this list, but certainly not the least, is webCoRE.

 “webCoRE is an advanced web-based rule engine that works on top of Samsung SmartThing’s automation platform and delivers complex automation scenarios that users can program.
-It does so by using a pseudo scripting language that is easy to read and understand by users.
-Each such script is called a piston, because, well, we’re talking about an engine, right?”
+It does so by using a pseudo-scripting language that is easy for users to read and understand.
+Each such script is called a piston, because, well, we’re talking about an engine, right?

 So really, webCoRE is primarily a rule engine, that can be leveraged to create a dashboard of all the devices in your home.

-If you’re up to the challenge and tech savvy enough, this option offers a TON of flexibility, scalability, and control over your home automation project.
+If you’re up for the challenge and tech-savvy enough, this option offers a TON of flexibility, scalability, and control over your home automation project.
 And, because it’s open source, you will continue to reap the benefits of future updates and upgrades, for free.

 Given how invested existing users are, I would hazard a guess that this platform isn’t going anywhere and will greatly improve over time.

-Be warned however, that tinkering never ends with webCoRE!
-Its high customizability is both a blessing, and a curse.
+Be warned though, that tinkering never ends with webCoRE!
+Its high customizability is both a blessing and a curse.
 Be ready to commit a lot of time to learning and implementing this dashboard.

 Conclusion

-For my money, the best SmartThings dashboard is ActionTiles.
+For the money, the best SmartThings dashboard is ActionTiles.

-If you’re looking for a bit more control and overall automation scalability, I’d absolutely entertain webCoRe.
-You’ll have to invest a significant amount of time to learn, and to ultimately implement webCoRE, but in my opinion, no other platform offers as much flexibility.
+If you’re looking for more control and overall automation scalability, I’d entertain webCoRe.
+You’ll have to invest a significant amount of time to learn and ultimately implement webCoRE, but in my opinion, no other platform offers as much flexibility.